 Alpacas are also highly prized for their wool.
 Alpaca fleece is the natural fiber sheered from an alpaca.
 It is naturally fire-resistant, hypoallergenic, soft, extremely warm, and even slightly water-resistant.

 While at the farm, you can spend time at the petting pen for interactions with the new cria (or baby alpacas, if you will).
-On your way back to Hayward, you can stop and pet the puppies and kittens at Northwood’s Humane Society.
+On your way back to Hayward, you can pet the puppies and kittens at Northwood’s Humane Society.
 This non-profit organization cares for unwanted animals found in the area.

 See Related: Best Restaurants in Door County, Wisconsin